 44. Move With Nicole – Nicole McPherson

 Nicole McPherson is a Sydney-based barre, Pilates, and yoga instructor.
-McPherson’s channel has only been posting content since June 2019 – but it’s gained so much traction ever since.
-Move With Nicole quickly attracted 100,000 subscribers, and McPherson’s channel has 280,000 subscribers at the time of writing.
-These stats show how effective and engaging her content is.
+McPherson’s channel has been posting content since 2019 and has gained a lot of traction since.

-There’s a video on her channel for everyone, including complete beginners and advanced yogis alike.
+There’s a video on her channel for everyone, from complete beginners and advanced yogis alike.

 McPherson’s classes will have you sweating in no time and push your body to its limits in ways you never imagined.
 The channel’s videos are incredibly versatile, meaning you can use her videos as stand-alone workouts or intertwine a few to get a full-body burn.